emscripten-core/emscripten/site/source/docs/api_reference/advanced-apis.rst

 in optimized builds (``-O1+``).

 .. note::
-  For more information on what options can be used to configure Emscripten, go to `the emsettings page <https://emsettings.surma.technology>`_.
+  For more information on what options can be used to configure Emscripten, read ``src/settings.js`` or visit
+  `the emsettings page <https://emsettings.surma.technology>`_.